 Well, it’s all in the planning and the packing, and having the right gear.

 Planning what you pack

 Lists.
 You need one of those.
-Write down everything you need aside from clothes, like chargers, toiletries, etc. The must haves.
+Write down everything you need aside from clothes, like chargers, toiletries, etc. The must-haves.
 Then you can move on to the clothes.
 Do you really need 4 pairs of shoes for a 3 day weekend?
 How many times have you gone on holiday with stuff that just came along for the ride?
-Work on outfits that can transition form day to night, or cardigans and jumpers you can wear more than once.
-I find in winter I don’t need much variation, since I can wear the same pair of boots and coat for most of a trip, and just change the rest!
+Work on outfits that can transition from day to night, or cardigans and jumpers you can wear more than once.
+I find in winter I don’t need much variation since I can wear the same pair of boots and coat for most of a trip, and just change the rest!
 Check out these tips for packing for winter travel with carry on only.
 In summer clothes are lighter so I can take a little more, including dresses that work for day and night.
 There are some essentials for your carry on bag, but don’t take the kitchen sink!